Manage a Team

 • A bottle of wine during the holiday season (or a non-alcoholic option)

-• Pizzas for the whole team on Friday lunchtimes (including options for special dietary needs)
+• Pizza for the whole team for Friday lunches (including options for special dietary needs)

 • A group meal paid for by management to celebrate a productive quarter